MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Advance-Normal-Payment-and-Purchase-Invoice-Goods-Application.md

     **CGST Receivable (Interim) Account**|-900|
     |**SGST/UTGST Receivable (Interim) Account**|-900|

-If this is found that the payment and invoice was wrongly applied and the application needs to be reversed, in such a case un apply functionality can be used.
+If this is found that the payment and invoice was wrongly applied and the application needs to be reversed, in such a case un-apply functionality can be used.
 Un-application entries are same for both online application and offline application.

 - GL Entries for un-application of an advance payment with an invoice for services, where input tax credit is available: